Statistics (STAT)

 STAT 5335.
 Survival Analysis.

-This course introduces concepts and methods in the analysis of survival data.
-Topics include characteristics of survival data; basic functions; parametric models for survival time; maximum likelihood estimation of survival functions; two-sample test techniques; regression analysis with parametric and semi-parametric models; and mathematical and graphical methods for model checking.
-Prerequisite: Math 5305 or STAT 5305 with a grade of "B" or better or instructor approval.
+This course introduces graduate‑level concepts and methods for the analysis of survival, or time‑to‑event, data.
+Topics include characteristics of survival data, survival and hazard functions, parametric models for survival time, and maximum likelihood estimation of survival functions.
+The course also covers nonparametric and semi‑parametric methods, two‑sample testing procedures, regression models for survival data, and graphical and mathematical techniques for model assessment.
+Emphasis is placed on understanding assumptions, handling censoring and truncation, and interpreting results within a rigorous statistical framework.
+Prerequisite: Math 5305 or STAT 5305 with a grade of "B" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.